plumvillage/newsletter/src/en/articles/br-phap-an--light-up-a-candle.md

 Even though we have become a member of a community, we still have private aspects of our life and I respect that privacy.
 As for the communal aspects, we need to build them and contribute to them to create a common space for everyone to practice and live in.
 That common space is very important.
 Building sangha is to build a common space.

 We should not have an idea of a perfect sangha.
 Sanghas since the Buddha’s time have had this or that issue and sanghas in times to come will also be like that.
 That is suchness, reality as it is.
 Looking into it, we see that things manifest when conditions are sufficient, and they hide when conditions are no longer sufficient.
 I also base my work of sangha-building on that principle.
-We do our utmost - what manifests will be the fruit of many generations of causes and conditions.
+We do our utmost–what manifests will be the fruit of many generations of causes and conditions.

 There were golden times when the sangha was strong and Thay went on many teaching tours.
 That may be the blooming of a lotus that has gathered together conditions of many lifetimes.
 After blooming, it returns to the mud.
 This has always been the case.
 Our sangha will also one day return to the mud.
 This is the truth of impermanence.
 It will be hidden in the mud, waiting for conditions to change amidst the miraculous course of life, waiting to form the next flower.